 - through our own investigations.

-The Section 19 reporting format applied by Cornwall Council provides a commentary on the years main events.
+The Section 19 reporting format applied by Cornwall Council provides a commentary on the year's main events.
 A weather conditions synopsis is provided for significant incidents.
 (Where applicable).
-Along with individual incident Flood Investigation Reports, for incidents meeting the above criteria.
+There are also individual incident Flood Investigation Reports, for incidents meeting the above criteria.

 Published Flood Investigation Reports are based upon the internally held Flood Incident Records.
 They do not identify properties other than businesses, such as pubs, already in the media.

 Many small flood incidents go unreported.
 If you wish to report a flood incident you can do this by submitting a Flood Incident Record using the online form.
-Or, by contacting us using the details below.
+Alternatively, contact us using the details below.

-Please find below the Section 19 Report for various years
+Please find below the Section 19 Reports for the last 10 years:

 Most issues can be resolved online, it's the quickest and most convenient way to get help.